jakemingolla/SphereShaders/README.md

 ### Screenshots

 # NOTE: These .gif files are quite large (about 5 mb each) and may require ~15 seconds to finish loading on a slow connection.
-For a README without embedded images and only links, look ***HERE PLACEHOLDER ***.
+For a README without embedded images and only links, look [HERE](https://github.com/jakemingolla/SphereShaders/blob/master/README_NO_EMBED.md)

 ![yNoise](https://raw.githubusercontent.com/jakemingolla/SphereShaders/master/public/optimized/ynoise.gif)
 The above gif demonstrates the effect of changing the noise with a fixed interval.
 The pseudo-sphere begins to arc in a sinusoidal pattern in relation to the Y axis.